 That’s it - now your yeast is awake and happy and you can use as directed in your soft pretzel recipe.
 If the yeast never bubbles and foams, it’s likely “dead” and you will want to start over with new yeast.
 You’ll be happier to find that out now, rather than later!

-Tips for Making Perfect Homemade Bread
+Tips for Making Best Homemade Bread Recipes

 - Using a standing mixer helps knead your dough properly and keeps your table just a little cleaner!